oshchepkov/bb-font-loader-example/libs/custom-ui/src/lib/input-new-password/README.md

 # How it works
 The component can be put into a Formly form and provided a custom configuration that satisfies project requirements.
-The coponents the following as configuration parameters:
+The coponents accept the following configuration parameters:
  - list of custom validators
  - icon name